Deltares-research/LOCKGATE5/docs/source/tutorial.rst

 The wave enforces the change in the system, leading to hydraulic head over the lock gate.
 This wave is defined by two characteristics: the wave height and the wave propagation velocity.

-The wave height needs to be provided as an array that describes the height of the wave at location A (see `getting started <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_) throughout time.
+The wave height needs to be provided as an array that describes the height of the wave at location A (see `example <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_) throughout time.
 For example, the wave heights at location A are [0.0, 0.0, 0.6, 0.6] at times [-10,0,1,10].
 Through linear interpolation, the wave height at times inbetween two indicated moments is determined.
 That means that in this example the wave heights between arrival of the wave (t=0.0 [s]) and arrival of the crest (t=1.0 [s]) are determined through linear interpolation.
 Note that the values in the time and wave height arrays do not need to be defined at discrete intervals.

 .. code-block:: none